Yoga: A Way to Find Healing for Trauma Survivors

 Yoga is a technique that can help you make peace with your body and reconnect with it in a positive way.
 Practicing yoga regularly will help you become more grounded.
 Doing this type of workout will access the limbic system (the emotional part of your brain) and engage it in the healing process.
 This attention can help you unfreeze emotions that may have kept you stuck for years.

-What makes a yoga class trauma-friendly?
-Some may have it right in their description, but even a regular yoga class can still be trauma-friendly if you know what to look for, ask for, and expect.
+What makes a yoga class trauma-informed?
+Some may have it right in their description, but even a regular yoga class can still be trauma-sensitive if you know what to look for, ask for, and expect.
 Below are a few steps to take to ensure that the class you attend is the best one for you.

 - Talk to the instructor ahead of time.
 Explain to the instructor that you are a trauma survivor or, if that makes you uncomfortable, explain that you have a few questions or requests that will make the class a better experience for you.
 This will include whether or not you’d like to be touched or physically assisted during class, whether tools like resistance ropes or restraints will be used, and if you are allowed to leave class if you are triggered or become uncomfortable.